 Mirvac will build 49 townhouses to demonstrate the feasibility of achieving zero energy homes at scale and significantly reduce energy bills for homeowners.
 Each of the townhouses will be designed with a minimum 7- star energy rating.
 Each townhouse will have a minimum of 3.8-5 kW rooftop solar array, 10 kWh home battery storage, real-time smart home energy monitoring, upgraded wall and roof insulation, double glazed windows and energy efficient electric appliances, heating, cooling, lighting and hot water systems.

 The successful completion of the Net Zero Energy Homes project will provide a test case for the future construction of net zero energy homes.
 New design features will be deployed along with an understanding of optimal sizing in PV, batteries and household equipment relevant to the size of the homes.
 In addition, an understanding of residential consumer behaviour will also tailor future sales and marketing strategies for new purchasers of the homes.

 The 49 homes constructed under this project will all be in one local precinct in Altona North.
 It is hoped that, given the commonality of purpose, the precinct will deliver a community focussed on sustainability and energy efficiency.

-A new housing estate of solar powered, high efficiency homes will be created in Melbourne’s west by one of Australia’s largest real estate developers.
+New, efficient home designs will be created in Melbourne’s west by one of Australia’s largest real estate developers.

 Do you have a high tech home with solar panels charging big banks of batteries, a sophisticated energy management system to coordinate smart appliances, and a point to charge your electric vehicles?